alsash110/comm-2216-obs/README.md

 ### How We Created Our Guide

-To finish our guide, we used many different applications, documentations, and concepts.
-We had to learn a wide array of concepts as well as implement programs and concepts we already knew.
+When we were creating our guide, we were tackling many unfamiliar concepts and technologies.
+However, in doing so, we gained new skills that we can use in other places.

 #### Using Markdown